-- The Caribbean red papaya (oh!
-Your pooch will love it!)
+- The Caribbean red papaya (your pooch will love it!)

 Just remember not to give your pup green papayas or black ones.
 The green ones, which are white inside, aren’t ripe enough for your pet, whereas the black ones are spoiled.

-What Happens When Your Dog Eats Too Much Papaya?
+What Happens If Your Dog Eats Too Much Papaya?

 Papaya helps your dog when they have an upset stomach, but it’s not without drawbacks.
 Too much papaya might have a negative effect and cause digestive issues, so be careful with that and only give it as an occasional treat.
-If your dog enjoys the outdoors, keep in mind that a lot of papaya might make him sick.
-With it, your dog is likely to have a severe case of diarrhea and this can also cause dehydration.
+If your dog enjoys the fruits, keep in mind that a lot of papayas might make him sick.
+Your dog is likely to have a severe case of diarrhea, and it can also cause dehydration.
 Pampering your companion is fantastic, but remember: never overfeed!

 Perhaps Some Dried Papaya?
 Best Ways of Giving Papaya to Your Dog